 Chickpea flour is available for purchase on Amazon.
 See link at the bottom of this post for details.

-Whisk the mixture constantly on medium high until you have a smooth and thick consistency.
+- Place the sauce pan on your stove top over medium-high heat and whisk the mixture constantly until you have a smooth and thick consistency.
 When it is ready, the mixture will pull away from the sides of the sauce pan.
 This will take about 5 minutes.

-When it is ready, stir in fresh chopped parsley and quickly spread the mixture on a parchment covered baking sheet with a spatula, as shown below.
+- When it is ready, stir in fresh chopped parsley and quickly spread the mixture on a parchment covered baking sheet with a spatula.
 Place in the refrigerator and let cool completely before frying, about an hour.

 Ingredients